Scroll to top

 Planning travel to Zurich?
 Speak with a security consultant.

-Zurich is Switzerland’s largest city and financial capital, home to UBS, Credit Suisse’s successor entities, a dense network of private banks, and the headquarters of major multinational corporations.
+Zurich is Switzerland’s largest city and financial capital, home to UBS, a dense network of private banks and family offices, and the headquarters of major multinational corporations.
 The city hosts major financial sector events and is a key destination for HNWI clients visiting Swiss private banking institutions.
+Within Switzerland’s stable security environment, the relevant considerations for close protection in Zurich are the HNWI wealth-targeting risk, the intelligence environment around sensitive financial activity, and the operational discipline required to deliver effective security in a city where discretion is both a cultural value and a client requirement.

 Threat Intelligence